StiglCZ/engine/utilities/utilities.md

 Allows you to view contents of a scene file(stf format)

 ### ppm2png
-Converts PPM3/PPM6(also known as the format the engine saves screenshots as) to normal, png format.
+Converts PPM3/PPM6(the format the engine saves screenshots as) to normal(lossless), png format.

 ### sst2stf
 Converts the blender scene format to normal scene format

-### blender extension
+### Blender extension

+Extension on top of blender to help with designing scenes in 3D space.

 #### How to install?